-MDC has garnered significant attention from the researchers for image/video transmission over unpredictable paths due to network congestion as well as wireless link errors (see, e.g., [2], [6]-[8]).
-Several technical approaches to MDC exist such as the transform technique (e.g., [9], [10]), layered coding (e.g., [11]), spatial interleaving (e.g., [3], [12]), etc. Depending on the source coding pattern, there have also been several image recovery techniques that exploit the correlation of image blocks resulting from the compression [13].
-Spatial domain interpolation [14], [15], which is a block based error concealment technique, specially suits the context of spatial interleaving based MDC.
+With respect to cross-layer performance, MDC has garnered significant attention from the researchers for image/video transmission over unpredictable paths due to network congestion as well as wireless link errors (see, e.g., [1, 3, 12, 13]).
+Several newer technical approaches to MDC exist such as the transform technique (e.g., [14, 15]), layered coding (e.g., [16]), spatial interleaving (e.g., [2, 17]), etc. Depending on the source coding pattern, there have also been several image recovery techniques that exploit the correlation of image blocks resulting from the compression [7].
+Spatial domain interpolation [5, 6], which is a block based error concealment technique, specially suits the context of spatial interleaving based MDC.

-Although cross-layer optimization has been studied extensively in the context of multipath routing (MPR) in wireline and wireless ad hoc networks, broadband routing requirements have led to joint investigation of the coding (MDC) and routing (MPR) aspects (see, e.g., [2], [3], [16]-[21]).
-The use of path diversity along with MDC was proposed in [22]-[25], primarily to cope with dynamic network congestion.
-Genetic algorithm based suboptimal MPR solution was used in [20] to solve a computationally hard problem of finding an optimal multipath route.
-Sequential approach to k-shortest path search based multipath route construction was proposed in [21], where a cost metric based routing scheme was introduced to reduce the link overlap.
+Although cross-layer optimization has been studied extensively in the context of multipath routing (MPR) in wireline and wireless ad hoc networks, broadband routing requirements have led to joint investigation of the coding (MDC) and routing (MPR) aspects (see, e.g., [3, 2, 18, 19, 20, 21, 22, 23, 24]).
+The use of path diversity along with MDC was proposed in [25, 26, 27, 28], primarily to cope with dynamic network congestion.
+Genetic algorithm based suboptimal MPR solution was used in [22] to solve a computationally hard problem of finding an optimal multipath route.
+Sequential approach to k-shortest path search based multipath route construction was proposed in [24], where a cost metric based routing scheme was introduced to reduce the link overlap.
+Recently, asymmetric MD coded video transmission over multihop wireless network was studied in [29], where the objective was optimal rate allocation to different MDC users to minimize packet losses in different links due to congestion and unreliability.
+On the optimal video transmission over multi-channel multi-radio multihop wireless networks, [30] considered distributed packet scheduling to minimize the distortion and achieve fairness among the users.
+This scheduling policy takes care of optimal channel assignment, rate allocation, and routing over multiple paths.